getlantern/geneva/README.md

            send)-| \/
     [TCP:flags:R]-drop-|

-In this example, the inbound forest would trigger on TCP packets that have just the `SYN` flag set, and would perform a few different actions on those packets.
-The outbound forest would only apply to TCP packets with the `RST` flag set, and would simply drop them.
+In this example, the outbound forest would trigger on TCP packets that have just the `SYN` flag set, and would perform a few different actions on those packets.
+The inbound forest would only apply to TCP packets with the `RST` flag set, and would simply drop them.
 Each of the forests in the example are made up of a single (trigger, action tree) pair.

-The inbound forest for the above action in graph form looks like this:
+The outbound forest for the above action in graph form looks like this:

 ![Inbound Forest Graph](img/rule_example.svg)